SKKbySSK/extended_platform_view/README.md

 # ExtendedPlatformView

-Adds the ExtendedPlatformView widget to simplify PlatformView initialization & communication.
+Adds the `ExtendedPlatformView` widget to simplify `PlatformView` initialization & communication.

-ExtendedPlatformView has these functionalities.
+`ExtendedPlatformView` has these functionalities.

-- Use the single ExtendedPlatformView widget to create PlatformView on Android and iOS
+- Use the single `ExtendedPlatformView` widget to create `PlatformView` on Android and iOS
+- `MethodChannel` support
-- Switching HybridComposition and VirtualDisplay on Android
+- Switching `HybridComposition` and `VirtualDisplay` on Android

-- MethodChannel support
+## How to Use

-## [Flutter] Create an ExtendedPlatformView widget
+### Create an ExtendedPlatformView widget [Flutter]
 ```dart
 Widget build(BuildContext context) {
   return ExtendedPlatformView(